miklotovx/sistema_diag_en/README.md

 Old repository.
-Old repository.
 Check for newer paper version.
 License CC BY 4.0